audrey2575/deal-note-to-brief/README.md

 - **The AI layer is optional by design, not by accident.** Parsing and structuring never touch the network.
-Only the 2-3 sentence executive summary calls an LLM, and it falls back to a deterministic, rule-based summary with zero configuration — because a tool a partner might use between meetings has to work with no setup and no flakiness, and because it made the core logic trivially unit-testable (12 tests, all offline, all deterministic).
+Only the 2-3 sentence executive summary calls an LLM, and it falls back to a deterministic, rule-based summary with zero configuration, because a tool a partner might use between meetings has to work with no setup and no flakiness, and because it made the core logic trivially unit-testable (12 tests, all offline, all deterministic).